 You can become disoriented and wander into an area where the ice is unstable or, if the ice shelf you’re fishing on has an open water edge, you can fall into the water.
 Another possibility is that you struggle to warm up or are disoriented and don’t realize you need to do so and hypothermia sets in.

-If you’re injured and are alone, you can pass out from pain and hypothermia can set in or if it is very cold, you could freeze to death.
+If you’re injured and if you are alone, you can pass out from pain and hypothermia can set in or if it is very cold, you could freeze to death.
 If the contusion is severe enough, you can suffer from blood loss, which can disorient you, leading to further injury or danger.
 If the injury is severe enough, you could even bleed out.

 Then there are the normal dangers and risks associated with ice fishing equipment.
 Anything with razor sharp hooks poses a cut and puncture risk.
 Fishing gear also usually includes knives and scissors, which can injure an angler pretty easily.